 Note: these guidelines were written with the ESRF proposal format in mind.
-For spcific reference to the wayforlight SPF structure, please go back to the main guidance page.
+For a look at the general labels agreed upon by the facilities please go back to the main guidance page.

 Everybody who downloads the templates to put together a proposal for beamtime at one of the European synchrotron facilities might be a bit surprised, however: there are strict length limits and specific questions, and some of them seem to be asked more than once.
 Roughly following the ESRF template as an example, a proposal (beside the ‘technical’ data like: which beamline is required, how many shifts, how large are the samples etc.) contains the following items:

 Everything should fit onto two pages anyway, so why is a summary required?
 The expected results should be clear anyhow from such a brief proposal, so why repeat this in a summary?
 One might think that either this is delicate tactics to check whether the user will contradict himself within the proposal, or that the referees are rather dumb scientists ...
 None of these suspicions is correct, however, and the outline is actually required for very good reasons.
 To understand this, one has to know how the beam time allocation process works.
 So let’s look at it from the ‘other side’:

 Assume, in a completely made up example, that we want to find out the distribution of strain and chemical species in InGaAsP nanostructures, which could be used for faster electronic devices.
 We would like to do so using X-ray diffraction with SR and we want to study a small series of samples to find out under which growth conditions one gets the best results, say a sharp interface which is needed for optimum functionality.